 What makes a mobile application experience go wrong?
 Well, pop-up menus or non-standard fonts can “break” on mobile.
 Too much scrolling, pinching or zooming can also make the application process more cumbersome.
 And excessively long, multi-step application processes can feel even more drawn out on a mobile device.

-So make sure that your application experience is optimized for mobile and tablet views, from the length of the job description all the way to submitting the application.
+So to avoid a high job application drop off rate, make sure that your application experience is optimized for mobile and tablet views, from the length of the job description all the way to submitting the application.

 If you don’t have the time or resources to work on this for your own site or want to simply decrease the barrier to applying for your jobs on other sites, then you can use Indeed Apply to create a fully mobile-optimized application process to help applicants connect with your jobs faster, resulting in time and money saved.